Chinchillas sleep a lot.

 Lastly, do not forget to check out my post about chinchilla beds here.

-For the past 4 years so, I have been strongly recommending the Critter Nation 2 Dual Level Cage (Link To Amazon) as my top vote for the best chinchilla cage.
+For the past 4 years so, I have been strongly recommending the Critter Nation 2 Dual Level Cage (link to review) as my top vote for the best chinchilla cage.

-Well, 4 years later it is still my number 1 recommendation and an excellent cage for your chinchilla to enjoy, have tons of space inside of, and relieve any guilt you have for not allowing your new chinchilla to sleep with you.
+Well, 4 years later it is still my number 1 recommendation and an excellent cage for your chinchilla to enjoy, have tons of space inside, and relieve any guilt you have for not allowing your new chinchilla to sleep with you.

 Is My Chinchilla Sleeping Too Often?

-Some chinchilla owners state that they believe that their chinchillas are sleeping too much or that they are concerned with the lack of activity that their chinchillas are displaying.
+Some chinchilla owners believe their chinchillas are sleeping too much or they are concerned with the lack of activity that their chinchillas are displaying.